CardMystic/cardmystic/README.md

 ## 🚫 Ignored Sets

 **CardMystic** is meant for finding magic cards that are relevant to typical casual & competitive players, as well as collectors.
 Because of this, any joke & test sets are left out.

-Any set _containing_ any of the following words (i.e. _Mystery Booster Playtest Cards 2019_ would be caught by _Mystery Booster Playtest Cards_) are ignored

 - Unglued
 - Unhinged